 The difference between strong expected growth in domestic interest rates and their modest increase in reality can be explained by three reasons.
 The first is that the actual foreign interest rate shock used in the model might be exaggerated.
-It was calibrated as the increase in price of government bonds (yield to maturity) at the peak of the crisis, which decreased significantly until then.
-Thus, it is likely that many banks borrowed from their owners cheaper than the government bonds indicate, while some foreign borrowing by firms might have been postponed expecting foreign interest rates decrease.
-The second reason is that the CNB, by reducing the regulatory cost, made the financial intermediation cheaper, which to some extent dampened the effect of foreign interest rate shock.
-Finally, banks faced popular pressure, so, instead of increasing the interest on the domestic loans, they engaged in credit rationing and restricted their credit supply by increasing the credit quality and granting credits only to clients with better credit-worthiness.
-Already high interest rates and profits from previous period made it possible for banks to bear some of the cost of interest rate increase instead of transferring it to the borrowers.
+It was calibrated as the increase in price of government bonds (yield to maturity) at the peak of the crisis.
+But government bond prices decreased significantly thereafter.
+Thus, it is likely that many banks borrowed from their owners more cheaply than the government bonds indicate, while some foreign borrowing by firms might have been postponed, expecting future foreign interest rate decreases.
+The second reason is that the CNB, by reducing the regulatory cost, made financial intermediation cheaper, which to some extent dampened the effect of the foreign interest rate shock.
+Finally, banks faced popular pressure, so, instead of increasing the interest on the domestic loans, they engaged in credit rationing and restricted their credit supply by increasing credit quality and granting credits only to clients with better credit-worthiness.
+Already high interest rates and profits from the previous period made it possible for banks to bear some of the cost of interest rate increases instead of transferring it to borrowers.

 The second difference, a modest slowdown of the growth of foreign borrowing instead of its significant reduction suggested by the model, is easy to explain.
-The model assumes only minor increase in credit demand as the result of policy response, so the banks use the released funds for reducing their foreign borrowing.
-In reality, there was a strong fiscal demand for funds, as the government spending remained high regardless of weak fiscal revenues.
+The model assumes only a minor increase in credit demand as a result of the policy response, so the banks use the funds released to reduce their foreign borrowing.
+In reality, there was a strong fiscal demand for funds, as government spending remained high regardless of weak fiscal revenues.
 Thus the released funds were used to support fiscal policy during the time of crisis.